Last updated:

 The Canadian Interagency Forest Fire Centre (CIFFC) coordinates resource sharing, mutual aid and information sharing including, facilitation of wildfire cooperation and coordination.

-The current National Preparedness Level is set to Level 2, meaning: “Wildland fire activity is increasing within one or more jurisdictions.
-The demand for mobilization of firefighters and equipment from other jurisdictions is light.
-CIFFC’s National Situation Report is published weekly between May and August and provides information on fire activity from the previous calendar day, including seasonal cumulative.
+CIFFC’s National Situation Report is published daily between May and August (weekly in shoulder seasons as needed) and provides information on fire activity from the previous calendar day, including seasonal cumulative.

 British Columbia (BC)